zoubohao/Deepurify/README.md

 Please run 'deepurify clean -h' for more details.

-4. You can run Deepurify with 're-bin' mode through the following command:
+**4. You can run Deepurify with 're-bin' mode through the following command:**
 ```
 deepurify re-bin  -c ./contigs.fasta -o ./output_folder/ -s ./sorted.bam --gpu_num 1 --each_gpu_threads 1
 ```